metabrainz/listenbrainz-server/docs/developers/architecture.rst

 Frontend Rendering
 ==================

 ListenBrainz frontend pages are a blend of Jinja2 templates (Python) and React components (Javascript).
-The Jinja2 templates used are bare bones
-, they include a placeholder div called `react-container` into which the react components are rendered.
+The Jinja2 templates used are bare bones , they include a placeholder div called `react-container` into which the react components are rendered.
 To render the components, some data like current user info, api url etc are needed.
 These are injected as json into two script tags in the HTML page, to be consumed by the React application: page-react-props and global-react-props.

 Most ListenBrainz pages will have a Jinja2 template and at least 1 React component file.
 The components are written in Typescript, and we use Webpack to transpile them to javascript, to compile CSS from LESS and to minify and bundle everything.
-This is all done in a separate Docker container which watches for changes in front-end files and recompiles automatically.
+In local development, this is all done in a separate Docker container `static_builder` which watches for changes in front-end files and recompiles automatically.
+In production, the compilation happens only once and at time of building the docker image.

 Using script tags, we manually specify the appropriate compiled javascript file to include on a given page in its Jinja2 template.